National Museum of Marine Biology and Aquarium: Waters of Taiwan

-Coral Kingdom
+Coral Kingdom Pavilion

 The Coral Kingdom exhibit hall shows different coral reef habitats, from shallow waters to deep oceans.
 Differing environments based on sea depth, pressure, terrain, and light are shown.
 An underwater tunnel and a sunken ship are also part of the exhibit hall.
-At the end of exhibit hall is an underwater tunnel and viewing panels showcasing the aquarium's four beluga whales.
+At the end of exhibit hall is an 82.5-meter underwater tunnel and viewing panels showcasing the aquarium's four beluga whales.
 It is also possible to see the belugas from above water via a pavilion on the second floor.
 Animals on display include blacktip reef sharks, lionfish, moray eels, cownose rays, unicornfish, butterflyfish, and garden eels.
 Beluga whales are housed in an exhibit with a tunnel that allows underwater viewing.